gulsumergin/exchange-app/README.md

 https://gulsumergin.github.io/exchange-app/index

-this project is written with axaj structure but we can also use ===
+this project is written with axaj structure but we can also use:

+{
 async function getCurrency(url){

     const response = await fetch(url); // Response Object